ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 Figure 5. the run settings file

-## AgeData
+## Population Data

-The age data file contains a list of id and age.
+The population data file contains a list of id and age.
 This has been added to allows the user to use age graduated contact files.
 Should the file be longer than the population, additional input will be ignored.
 Should it be shorter, the ages will be generated as per the population settings file.